realmagicgreen/magicgreen-jekyll/_posts/2018-06-10-dracaena-benefits.md

 category: health
 tags: CO2 bedroom-plants air-cleaning botany horticulture plants learning wellness
 image: /assets/p/posts/health/dracena-benefits/dracena-benefits.jpg
-show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
+show_in_home_slideshow: true # use 'true' to have it displayed in home slideshow
-home_slideshow_caption: # lowercase, max 12 digits, including spaces
+home_slideshow_caption: air cleaning plants # lowercase, max 12 digits, including spaces
 flag: # new or other...
 ad: # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home